-A growing number of military customers are adopting AWS' utility-based cloud services to process, store, and transmit Department of Defense (DoD) data.
+A growing number of military customers are adopting AWS Services to process, store, and transmit Department of Defense (DoD) data.

-AWS enables military organizations and their business associates to leverage the secure AWS environments to process, maintain, and store DoD data.
+AWS enables defense organizations and their business associates to leverage secure environments to process, maintain, and store DoD data.
 AWS has attained provisional authorizations from the Defense Information Systems Agency (DISA).

-AWS maintains two environments covered by DoD Provisional Authorizations: the US East and US West Regions and the AWS GovCloud (US) Region (for more details see the FAQ below):
+AWS maintains three environments covered by DoD Provisional Authorizations: the US East and US West Regions, the AWS GovCloud (US) Region, and the AWS Secret Region:

-- AWS GovCloud (US) holds DoD Provisional Authorizations at Impact Level 2 and 4.
-The covered AWS services within GovCloud (US) that are already in scope of the DoD SRG IL2 and IL4 authorization boundary can be found within AWS Services in Scope by Compliance Program.
+AWS GovCloud (US) holds DoD Provisional Authorizations at Impact Level 2, 4 and 5.
+The covered AWS services within GovCloud (US) that are already in scope of the DoD SRG IL2, IL4 and IL5 authorization boundary can be found within AWS Services in Scope by Compliance Program.

-As a DoD customer, you are also responsible for complying with DoD security guidance within your AWS application environment, to include the following:
+As a DoD customer, you are also responsible for complying with DoD security guidance within your AWS application environment, which includes:

-• The mission owner requirements defined in the DoD Cloud Computing Security Requirements Guide (SRG)
+• Mission owner requirements defined in the DoD Cloud Computing Security Requirements Guide (SRG)

 • All relevant operating system security technical implementation guides (STIGs)